DavidWells/awesome-stoicism/README.md

 - **Cleanthes** The willing are led by fate, the reluctant dragged.
 - **Colin Wilson** The average man is a conformist, accepting miseries and disasters with the stoicism of a cow standing in the rain.
 - **Conor McGregor** The more you seek the uncomfortable, the more you will become comfortable.
+- **Daisaku Ikeda** I cannot say this too strongly: Do not compare yourselves to others.
+Be true to who you are, and continue to learn with all your might.
 - **Dalai Lama** The true hero is one who conquers his own anger and hatred.
 - **Dan Horton** A man is no bigger than the smallest thing that provokes him.
 - **David Goggins** Success is based off of your willingness to work your ass off no matter what obstacles are in your way.